avargasv/ContribsGH-A/PostA.md

 and endpoint `/org/{org_name}/contributors` with a list of the contributors and the total number of their contributions to all repositories of the GitHub organization given by the `org_name` part of the URL.*

-As explained in the initial post, our solutions to the problem share a structure consisting of a A REST client, a REST server, and a processing module.
-The difference between solutions reside mainly in the processing module, which in the third solution makes use of Akka actors to make asynchronous the calls to the REST client, in order to overcome the inefficiency of the first (completely synchronous) solution.
+As explained in the initial post, our solutions to the problem share a structure consisting of a REST client, a REST server, and a processing module.
+The difference between solutions reside mainly in the processing module, which in the third solution makes use of Akka actors to perform asynchronously the calls to the REST client, in order to overcome the inefficiency of the first (completely synchronous) solution.
 The code of this third solution can be downloaded from [ContribsGH-A](https://www.example.com).

 This post will explain in detail the processing module of the third solution.
 To better understand that explanation, it may be useful to give a very general explanation of Akka first.

-## 2. Introduction.
-Akka as a platform for developing concurrent and distributed systems.
+## 2. Akka as a platform for developing concurrent and distributed systems.

-Basically, Akka actors are distributed objects with (adjustable) behaviour and (protected) state.
-In Akka, a system is a collection of collaborating actors.
+Basically, Akka actors are distributed objects with (adjustable) behavior and (protected) state.
+A system is a collection of collaborating actors.

-In akka, the processes of a system are implemented using a mechanism of message-passing among its actors using only actor references (actor instances are never accessed directly), and the messages themselves (objects of classes defined specifically for the system's purposes).
+In Akka, the processes of a system are implemented using a mechanism of message-passing among its actors using only actor references (actor instances are never accessed directly), and the messages themselves (objects of classes defined specifically for the system's purposes).
 The messages addressed to a given actor are stored in a mailbox (one for every actor) from where they are extracted for processing by a scheduler.